Instrument Chronology: photos and videos in reverse order.

 Instrument #44 ( Five-string #14): Oliver 5-string fiddle.

 Bruce Harvie also sold me the back, sides and neck for this intrument.
 Big Leaf Maple from Orcas Island Tonewoods in Washington, makes up everything except the front plate.
 Another friend gave me the front plate wood, which is Douglas Fir, from the Coast Range of Oregon.
-The instrument is modeled after the 1728 “Milanollo” by Stradivarius, but as a five-string.
-The sound is loud, deep and clear, and very well balanced across all five strings.
+I modeled the instrument (loosely) after the 1728 “Milanollo” by Stradivarius, except as a five-string.
+The resulting sound is loud, deep and clear, and very well balanced across all five strings.

 Jenny Estrin, current Concertmaster of Eugene Symphony Orchestra, playing five-string #14.